nilostolte/UTF-8/README.md

 # UTF-8
 This project allows to read UTF-8 encoded UNICODE files.
 It reads a UTF-8 testing file and prints it over the console.
 A batch file is provided to help running the jar.
 The source files are also given and they are all for free with no license of any kind.

+This project allows to read UTF-8 encoded UNICODE files.
+It implements an infinite buffer file reader where one can recover the text word by word, which is converted from UTF-8, skipping blanks.
+The blanks can be recovered since they are all counted (feature used in the test program).
+By skipping blanks the reader is able to identify the start and the end of the words because they are different than blank.
+The fact that the text is encoded is totally transparent to the reader.
+The test program reads an UTF-8 testing file and prints it over the console.
+A batch file is provided to help running the jar.
+The source files are also given and they are all for free with no license of any kind.

 ## Running the JAR

 To run the JAR one needs the files: `utf8.jar`, `UTF8.txt` and `run.bat`.
 These three files should be in the same directory.
 If running on Windows it is sufficient to type `run` in a console in this directory.
 An `out.txt` should be created and should be identical to the one supplied in this repository.
 Alternatively, just double click the `run` file.